 We are also thinking about solutions for the mechanical fittings that don't require access to a 3D printer or milling machine.
 Essentially all you need for the fixture is a small solid piece of something with three 5mm holes in it.
 We can simply provide a (2D) printable template for drilling the holes.
 So using small pieces of wood should work totally fine as well.
 A 5mm drill bit should make a hole tight enough to provide some friction to your metal bars.

 The LED modules itself are based around 1W LED chips in a widely used Luxeon like form factor.
-You can get these LEDs in all kinds of colours including "full spectrum" LEDs that only emit...Read more »
+You can get these LEDs in all kinds of colours including "full spectrum" LEDs that only emit the spectrum needed by plants....Read more »